 One-light portraits are typically moody and in the low-key style.
 The hard light of the bare flash suits best male models.

-A selection of the author’s light modifiers: a 2-in-1 umbrella, 1 medium octabox, a large octabox, a 5-in-1 circular reflector and a much smaller one.
+A selection of the author’s light modifiers.
+A 2-in-1 umbrella, 1 medium octabox, a large octabox, a 5-in-1 circular reflector and a much smaller one.
 Brands like Neewer and Godox are not too expensive and provide decent quality for amateur photographers.

-Bear in mind that, for a given flash output power, larger the light modifier is, the softer (but weaker) your effective light will be.
+Bear in mind that, for a given flash output power, the larger the light modifier is, the softer (but weaker) your effective light will be.

 A 1.5 x 2.1 m, black and white, Impact collapsible background (author’s height, for scale: 1.70 m)

-Fold in a compact, easy portable package
+Fold in a compact, portable package;

-- Small, most suitable for head shots or single person portraiture
+Small, most suitable for headshots or single person portraiture;

-The tissue can have creases
+The tissue can have creases;

-- Folding them is an art difficult to master
+Folding them is an art difficult to master.

-- Can be used with paper, vinyl or tissue backgrounds
+Can be paper, vinyl or tissue backgrounds;

-- Can fit many background sizes
+Can fit many background sizes.

-- Cheap models will not support heavy backgrounds, such a 3 x 11 m paper roll
+Cheap models will not support heavy backgrounds, such a 3 x 11 m paper roll.

 Gels can also work to change the colour of the background in your images.